jedluk/jedluk.github.io/src/content/blog/independence-day.md

 <ul class="text-justify">
     <li>
-        <a href="https://en.wikipedia.org/wiki/Christianization_of_Poland#Baptism" target="_blank" rel="noopener noreferrer">The baptism of Poland</a>, 966.
+        <a href="https://en.wikipedia.org/wiki/Christianization_of_Poland#Baptism" target="_blank" rel="noopener noreferrer">The baptism of Poland</a>, <i>966</i>.
 In those times, the baptism of the state was synonymous with the baptism of the ruler governing the country.
 Mieszko I was baptized by the Czechs, sealing the alliance with them by his marriage to Dobrawa,
     </li>
     <li>
-        <a href="https://en.wikipedia.org/wiki/Jagiellonian_University" target="_blank" rel="noopener noreferrer">Creation of the Jagiellonian University</a>, 1364.
+        <a href="https://en.wikipedia.org/wiki/Jagiellonian_University" target="_blank" rel="noopener noreferrer">Creation of the Jagiellonian University</a>, <i>1364</i>.
 Founded by Kazimierz III and later renewed by queen Jadwiga is oldest polish university (also oldest in central Europe).
 Until these days is still one of the best in the country,
     </li>
     <li>
-        <a href="https://en.wikipedia.org/wiki/Battle_of_Grunwald" target="_blank" rel="noopener noreferrer">Battle of Grunwald</a>, 15 IX 1410.
+        <a href="https://en.wikipedia.org/wiki/Battle_of_Grunwald" target="_blank" rel="noopener noreferrer">Battle of Grunwald</a>, <i>15 IX 1410</i>.
 One of the greatest medieval battles, fought between the Teutonic Order and the Kingdom of Poland, ended in Poland's victory and, consequently, the decline of the Teutonic Order's power.
 If you speak polish I recommend you to watch those 2 episodes on youtube  <a href="https://www.youtube.com/watch?v=t9pM_lU05I4&ab_channel=surgepolonia" target="_blank" rel="noopener noreferrer">part 1</a> & <a href="https://www.youtube.com/watch?v=9jQH0CDFEms&ab_channel=surgepolonia" target="_blank" rel="noopener noreferrer">part 2</a> - Castellan of Chojnik Castle - Jędrek (same name as mine 🚀🚀🚀) tells the story of this battle in a gripping way,
     </li>
       <li>
-        <a href="https://en.wikipedia.org/wiki/Deluge_(history)" target="_blank" rel="noopener noreferrer">Deluge</a>, 1655-1660.
+        <a href="https://en.wikipedia.org/wiki/Deluge_(history)" target="_blank" rel="noopener noreferrer">Deluge</a>, <i>1655-1660</i>.
 Invasion and occupation of the Polish territory by Sweden.
 One of the darkest periods in Polish history, during which the country was utterly devastated, and its power was irreversibly broken,
     </li>
     <li>
-     <a href="https://en.wikipedia.org/wiki/Constitution_of_3_May_1791" target="_blank" rel="noopener noreferrer">Constitution on May 3rd</a>, 1791.
+     <a href="https://en.wikipedia.org/wiki/Constitution_of_3_May_1791" target="_blank" rel="noopener noreferrer">Constitution of 3 May</a>, <i>1791</i>.
 First in the Europe, second in the world (after that of the United States).
 The constitution was supposed to be a rescue for the falling Polish state, it contained a number of thorough reforms.
 Until this day 3rd May is national holiday in Poland.
      </li>
 </ul>